Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The Land: Which way are we headed?
 Industrial Fertilizer or Organic Farming and Rare Earth metals.

-If we put the land first and make it the priority, then choices should become simpler.
-There are all sorts of opinions and debates but is the tide turning to a more saner way of eating?
+If we put the land first and make it the priority, then choices should become more straightforward.
+There are all sorts of opinions and debates, but is the tide turning to a saner way of eating?

 Fads of the Land

 Food fads happen when we place more importance on one kind of food than on others and choose to eat out of balance with what is available or healthy.
 As wheat and corn became unpopular in Western countries, the grain quinoa came into vogue in restaurants and bakeries.

 This transition created a boom where prices for quinoa seed multiplied 20 times in Bolivia, the source of nearly half the world’s supply of this grain.
 Although this improved the quality of life for some Bolivian farmers and broadened our options at restaurants and in grocery stores, the benefit did not come without an unconsidered cost.

 Quinoa demands so much water that farmers had to suspend growing on half or more of their land.
 This extra demand has also threatened llama farmers in the region, as well as the wild plant and animal populations.
 The short-term gain has created an unstable situation that harms the Land and disrupts the human communities inhabiting it.

 By happy contrast, some farmers in the developed world are once again embracing organic agriculture.
 Farms joining this movement end the cycle of destructive chemical farming and begin the process of rebuilding a natural population of worms and bacteria that fertilize the soil naturally.
 These farms have an impact on local farm life and produce food that is higher in nutrients and micronutrients than their industrially farmed counterparts.
 Although less than 5% of the food we produce is organic, this might indicate a positive tendency to rebuild the Land rather than destroy it.

 Failing With Phosphorus